php-ru/symfony-docs-ru/components/http_client.rst

                 'Authorization' => 'token '.$githubToken,
             ],
         ],
+        // ...
     ]);

+You can define several scopes, so that each set of options is added only if a requested URL matches one of the regular expressions provided as keys.

 If the request URL is relative (because you use the ``base_uri`` option), the scoping HTTP client can't make a match.
 That's why you can define a third